initc3/ic3-website/content/events/nftartgalerryopening.md

 Non-Fungible Tokens (NFTs) have created an exciting new area of research at the intersection of computer science, art, law, and economics.
 The event will feature the unveiling of an artist-made glass projection screen showcasing a gallery of NFTs that represent the latest NFT research from IC3.
 It will also feature talks highlighting advances in NFT technology from faculty and students across a range of disciplines.

-Our thanks to Eirik Ulversoy, a.k.a. *Kitten Mittens*, and to Dapper Labs for their generous loan of historically important and rare CryptoKitties for our experiment at the event in the psychology of NFT viewing.
+Our thanks to Eirik Ulversøy, a.k.a. *Kitten Mittens*, and to Dapper Labs for their generous loan of historically important and rare CryptoKitties for our experiment at the event in the psychology of NFT viewing.

 **Featured event speakers will include:**